viljardh/timer/README.md

 - Change display from 7-segment to LCD
 - Test levels for microphone
+- Record splits
-- Record splits, store on stick
+- Store splits on stick

 ## Wayyyyy todo:
-- Record splits, send via bluetooth to app
+- Send splits via bluetooth to phone app that connects to DB